Aidar5/nattoeng/docs/source/exercises/07_exercises.rst

     Last update           3d18h
     Outbound Interface    FastEthernet0/0

-All tasks must be performed using only covered topics.
+Restriction: All tasks must be performed using only covered topics.

 Task 7.2
 ~~~~~~~~~~~